gazebosim/gz-cmake/MIGRATION.md

 We had files named `FindOS.cmake` which checked the operating system type, and `FindSSE.cmake` which checked the SSE compatibility of the build machine.
-Neither of these were searching for packages, so neither of them should begin with the word "Find".
+Neither of these were searching for packages, so neither of them should begin with the word `Find`.
 As explained above, that pattern of filename is reserved for find-modules that are supposed to search for packages after being invoked by the `find_package(~)` command.